 Another option is that you could establish a Qualifying Non-UK Pension Scheme (QNUPS) where the LTA doesn’t apply.
 Benefits contributed to this scheme would not fall under the LTA and any charges applicable.
 Since a QNUPS falls under UK Inheritance Tax laws, any contributions and growth would also be outside of your estate for tax purposes. £1m contributed to a QNUPS from non-pension assets could present an immediate £400,000 in IHT savings as well as future LTA tax charge savings.

 Pensions are a complicated area and so it’s always best to seek advice and avoid the minefield of potential pitfalls.
 A financial planner can help you structure your pensions in a tax efficient manner for now and the future.
-If you have any questions regarding your pensions and your options, please feel free to contact me here.
+If you have any questions regarding your pensions and your options, please feel free to contact us here.

 *This is subjected to a number of rules which can be found here.